curvegrid/go-ethereum-wiki/Installing-Go.md

 #### Ubuntu 14.04

 The apt-get repositories for 14.04 contain golang 1.2.1.
-Version 1.4.2 is required, so you can download directly (as above); or  you can use `sudo apt-get install golang 1.4.2` to install.
+Version 1.4.2 is required, so you can download directly (as above).
 Alternatively, you can [add the ethereum apt repository](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Ubuntu#installing-from-ppa), which hosts golang 1.4.2.
 Then  You will still have to set the $GOPATH and $PATH variables as specified below.

 #### Other distros
 Download the latest distribution